danielfinnerty/computer_infrastructure/README.md

 7. Click on the double-arrow icon at the top to 'restart the kernell and run all cells'.

+### Running `faang.py`

+As a result of the GitHub Actions outlined in the `poblems.ipynb` notebook, the `faang.py` code runs every Saturday morning at 09:05 am however, if the code is wanted to be ran manually it can be done by:

+1. In the main GitHub root directory ([Here](https://github.com/danielfinnerty/computer_infrastructure)) click on `Actions`
+2. Click on `Run Faang Script and Commit`
+3. To the righthand side, select `Run workflow` and click the green icon `Run workflow`

 ### Output
-From running the script, a plot will be created, titled with the timestamp of when it was ran.
+From running the script either manually or automatically per the schedule, a plot will be created, titled with the timestamp of when it was ran.
 This and all other plots can be found in the `data` folder [HERE](https://github.com/danielfinnerty/computer_infrastructure/plots)

 # End